aau-claaudia/hpc/docs/ucloud/guides/advanced-guides/mistral-vibe-and-continue.md

 * Have access to UCloud
 * Have access to Mistral AI Studio
-* Are only working with data classification level 1 data
+* Have classified your data correctly and will use a dedicated workspace for Level 2 or 3 data
 * Have downloaded the installation script provided by AAU

 ---